Star Ocean: Integrity and Faithlessness: Story

 Star Ocean: Integrity and Faithlessness takes place in S.D 537 (A.D 2623), between Star Ocean: The Second Story and Star Ocean: Till the End of Time, the second and third games in the main Star Ocean series.
 It is set on the planet Faykreed, 6,000 light years from Earth.

 The story begins with a protagonist living on an "undeveloped" planet that is thrown into chaos by first contact with a more advanced space traveling race.
 Characters include Fidel Camuze, voiced by Max Mittelman in English and Kaito Ishikawa in Japanese, who is the protagonist of the game and a fencer who protects his home village; Miki Sauvester, voiced by Eden Riegel in English and Nao Toyama in Japanese, who is the heroine of the game and Fidel's childhood friend; and Relia, an emotionless and amnesiac girl.
-The story will feature multiple endings depending upon user choices.
+The story features multiple endings depending upon user choices.